 The retail & wholesale sector is a complex stage of the food supply chain.
 Any upstream failure in the supply chain can result in unsafe products and high impact incidents, with loss of consumer trust as a result.

 Next to selling food products, in-store activities like meat, fish, or bread & pastry preparation add to the complexity of retail & wholesale processes.
 Besides this complexity in operations, many retail & wholesale organizations are large in size, with several stores involved or operating in different countries.
-Food safety needs to be assured by centralized and decentralized processes and effective communication is critical to assure food safety.
+Food safety needs to be assured by centralized and decentralized processes, and effective communication is critical to ensure food safety.

 Using the international standard ISO 22000 for food safety management with PAS 221 as the prerequisite programs for retail and wholesale, together with additional certification requirements, FSSC 22000 ensures consistent, high-quality audits monitored by an integrity program to measure and maintain the performance of delivery all over the world.
 Besides the global character, FSSC 22000 is applicable within the whole supply chain.